msk-access/msk-access.github.io/_docs/01-quick-start-guide.md

 [^anaconda]: See [**Anaconda** page]({{ "/docs/anaconda/" | relative_url }}) for installing miniconda and using bioconda for bioinformatics tools.
 [^bioconda]: See [**Bioconda** page]({{ "/docs/bioconda/" | relative_url }}) for Using bioconda to install bioinformatics tools.

+The MSK-ACCESS project is focused on incorporating methods of "collapsing" a bam file across reads that come from the same initial cfDNA molecule, as determined by Unique Molecular Indices included during library preparation.

+We use Toil and CWL to combine various tools into a pipeline for collapsing UMI-tagged DNA molecules.

+We draw on the work done by the Platform Informatics team at MSKCC in building Roslin and the IMPACT pipeline.

 # Installing Workflows

 ### To view the content of the package